-This guide covers the complete setup workflow: installation, the full command reference, REST API usage, and creating custom models from a Modelfile.
-All examples run on a single machine.
+In this guide, we will learn the complete setup: installation, the full command reference, the REST API, and creating custom models from a Modelfile.
+Everything runs on a single machine.
+That is the whole point of this series: no API keys, no cloud costs.

 Prerequisites: A machine with at least 8 GB RAM (16 GB recommended for 7B+ models).
 No Python or CUDA required for CPU inference.

-Download the latest Ollama binary for your platform from the official website:
+Let's start with the installation.
+We download the latest Ollama installer for our platform from the official website:

 Important